spkprs/XiaomiGreek/README.md

 # XiaomiGreek
 ...is a repository for test ONLY!

-...specialized for dιpper for now (beryllium unknown until when)
+...specialized for dipper for now (beryllium known until when ;-)